The Drill for Breaking News

 Lynx NewsPlanner and Skedlines for Media Schedules

-ALL bureau chiefs and EICs are responsible for ensuring their reporting team updates their relevant Lynx Newsplanner calendar once a day for the next day or week's expected stories, especially for regular or known events such as political announcements, economic indicators, corporate earnings etc.
+ALL bureau chiefs and reporting team EICs are responsible for ensuring their reporting team updates their relevant Lynx Newsplanner calendar once a day for the next day or week's expected stories, especially for regular or known events such as political announcements, economic indicators, corporate earnings etc.

 NewsPlanner entries should have the "description field" filled out with the sort of information used by production desks to compile schedules of planned coverage for media clients.
-This means a NewsPlanner entry should contain an expected story headline, and a sentence or two explaining what the story will be about and the significance of the story, as well as the likely slug, reporter, time of filing, and estimated word count.
+Ideally, this means a NewsPlanner entry should contain an expected story headline, and a sentence or two explaining what the story will be about and the significance of the story, as well as the likely slug, reporter, time of filing, and estimated word count.

 The main text desks compile and file schedules for media clients several times a day alerting them to our coverage plans and upcoming stories.
 Media clients are keen to know what stories we are likely to publish each day.